gnolang/blog/posts/2025-05-12_kernel_realm/README.md

 regular system, a live process is defined by its Process Identifier (PID, a number set by the system for the life of the process), its memory, and the set of system resources it uses at a given time (files, connections, etc).
-Similarly in Gno, a realm is defined by its identity (a unique crypto address), its global memory state (the content of memory when the realm is at rest), which may contain for example the amount of coins it retains.
+Similarly in Gno, a realm is defined by its identity (a unique package path), its global memory state (the content of memory when the realm is at rest), which may contain for example the amount of coins it retains.

-A realm may provide services to other realms through the exported public functions it declares, and it may use services provided by other realms by importing the realm using an `import`  statement, and directly calling its functions in code.
+A realm may provide services to other realms through the exported functions it declares, and it may use services provided by other realms by importing the realm using an `import`  statement, and directly calling its functions in code.
 The way of declaring exported functions and importing them